October 1, 2024 · Variant Systems

 The output looks impressive.
 Open the repo and it’s a different story.

-We started getting calls.
+We started getting calls from post-PMF engineering teams that had ridden the generation wave and hit a wall the generation wave couldn’t write them out of.
 “We built this with AI and it worked great for a while, but now it’s slow.”
 Or “We’re raising a round and our investors want a code review.”
 Or “We acquired this company and need to know what we actually bought.”

-Every time, the same pattern: AI-generated code that shipped fast, accumulated debt silently, and eventually hit a wall that no amount of prompting could fix.
+Every time, the same pattern: code that shipped fast, accumulated debt silently, and eventually hit a wall that no amount of prompting could fix.
+We now have a name for that debt.
+Day-One Legacy.
+Code that technically works but that no human has read end-to-end.

 That wall is where we live.